IHE/ITI.Finance/input/pagecontent/ITI-YY7.md

 ##### 2:3.YY7.4.2.2 Message Semantics

-The Claims Manager shall support the search response message as defined at <{{site.data.fhir.path}}http.html#search> on the CoverageEligibilityResponse, as defined at <{{site.data.fhir.path}}CoverageEligibilityResponse.html>
+The Claims Manager SHALL support the search response message as defined at <{{site.data.fhir.path}}http.html#search> on the CoverageEligibilityResponse, as defined at <{{site.data.fhir.path}}CoverageEligibilityResponse.html>